arsci/aws-ec2-start-stop/README.md

 This template can be used to automatically start and stop EC2 instances based on a cron schedule.

+This template creates the appropriate lambda function to initiate the start/stop commands, and CloudWatch event rules to trigger the lambda function at the appropriate time.

+There is a second lambda function created as part of this template that is used to dynamically generate instance ARNs for the IAM roles for the Cloudformation template.

 ### CRON statements

 Cron statements must be valid for CloudWatch events.
 See AWS Documentation: